Yuhui0323/laboratory/content/home/welcome.md

 <br>

-The **材料表面改性  与腐蚀防护实验室** has been a center of excellence for metal materials corrosion research, teaching, and practice since its founding in 2015.
+The laboratory has been a center of excellence for metal materials corrosion research, teaching, and practice since its founding in 2015.